 Guest Coaching Policy

 All guest coaches must be pre-approved by the Figure Skating Director prior to teaching on Chiller sessions.
 Guest coaches must submit: Proof of liability insurance, PSA Membership & USFS registration.
-Intended teaching schedule must be emailed to the director.
-Guest coaches will check in at the front desk before taking the ice and pay a 20% guest fee.
+Intended teaching schedule must be emailed to the director prior to the session.
+Guest coaches will pre-purchase ice time online and check in at the front desk before taking the ice.
 Chiller Ice Rinks reserves the right to deny teaching privileges at their discretion.